Corporate Governance Statement

 The Company has established properly constituted audit and remuneration committees of the Board with formally delegated duties and responsibilities.

 The audit committee has primary responsibility for monitoring the quality of internal controls and ensuring that the financial performance of the Company is properly measured and reported on.
 It receives and reviews reports from the Company's management and auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Company.
 The audit committee meets not less than three times in each financial year, with the Company's Chief Financial Officer, Igor Vatenmacher, in attendance, and has unrestricted access to the Company's auditors.
-Members of the audit committee comprise Avi Engel, who chairs the committee, with Michael Rosenberg as a member.
+Members of the audit committee comprise Martin Blair, who chairs the committee, with Michael Rosenberg and Avi Engel as members.

 The corporate governance structure will be reviewed from time to time in the light of any new developments or external advice received.

 Principle Ten: Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders.